mckamyk/burlap/README.md

 Admittedly, I did not focus too much on making a beautiful/snazzy looking UI.
 I mostly focused on the tooling used to connect everything together, keeping it more technically simple to extend and scale.

-In general, I tend to focus on the mechanical aspect of the page, and less about design.
+In general, I tend to focus on the mechanical aspect of development, and less about design.
 Having a UI/UX Designer on my team is a great force-multiplier for me!